Skip to Main Content

 • Park entrance and guide fees

 Course costs do not cover personal expenses, such as gifts, or some ancillary costs, such as passport fees, entry fees, required course readers, and any additional course texts.
-Certain courses also carry with them an additional cost for in-country travel; where applicable, this is noted on the individual course webpage.
+Certain courses also carry with them an additional cost for in-country travel and course support fees; where applicable, this is noted on the individual course webpage.

 Miami University also requires all international workshop participants to purchase travel health insurance for about $40.
 (Successful applicants will receive more details in their Web-Based Learning Community course workshop.)
 In some classes an additional textbook is required.
 In some countries, you may have to pay entrance and departure taxes/fees at the airport.